 - Your regional DAISY contact will be in touch to set up a date/time for a welcome webinar with your DAISY committee who will be coordinating the award program.

 - An invoice for the first year of supplies will be emailed; once it’s paid we will ship your supplies for the year.

 We look forward to working with you to honor your extraordinary nursing students!

 The first DAISY Student Honoree at UPMC Shadyside, Billy Kegg,

 with Associate Director Joanne Vukotich and Dean Linda Kmetz

-We are forever grateful to the University of Iowa Association of Student Nurses who brought the concept of The DAISY in Training Award to the Foundation.
+We are forever grateful to the University of Iowa Association of Student Nurses who brought the concept of The DAISY Award for Extraordinary Nursing Students to the Foundation.
 Here are Honoree Jasmine Kayvani and Nominees Cailey Carson, Katie Curran, Michelle Logli, Kelsey Rasmussen, David Villanueva, Kirsten Varmen, and Emma Carroll.